Skip to content

 {

-return "This agent provides IT and technical support for the company. " +
+return "This agent provides customer support for Contoso Bike Store. " +

-"It assists users with troubleshooting, technical queries, and problem resolution. " +
+"It assists users with product inquiries, order status, and store information. " +

-"The agent utilizes the `TechSupportTools` to effectively address and resolve technical issues.";
+"The agent utilizes the `MCP` tools to effectively address and resolve customer questions.";

 }